-Pina is responsible for ensuring that the highest standards of curatorial practice are employed at the National Herbarium of Victoria (MEL).
+Pina is responsible for ensuring that the highest standards of curatorial practice are employed at Royal Botanic Gardens Victoria (MEL).
 Her work also involves improving accessibility to MEL’s collections, which includes assessing requests for specimen loans, collecting data and digital images from students and researchers.
 Pina’s research interests include the phenology and ecology of rainforest mosses, in particular the genus Dicranoloma, and the documentation of bryophyte species found in soil crusts.
 She is currently working on the taxonomy of Australian Pottiaceae.
 Pina is a member of the Victorian Scientific Advisory Committee.

 Milne, J. and Jolley, H. (2010).
 The importance of herbarium records in documenting the occurrence and changing distribution of the adventive moss species Pseudoscleropodium purum in Victoria.
 Victorian Naturalist 127, 146–150.

 Veenstra-Quah, A.A., Milne, J. and Kolesik, P. (2007).
 Taxonomy and biology of two new species of gall midge (Diptera: Cecidomyiidae) infesting Sarcocornia quinqueflora (Chenopodiaceae) in Australian salt marshes.
 Australian Journal of Entomology 46, 198–206.

 Milne, J., Short, M. and Beckmann, K. (2006).
 A preliminary study of bryophytes and invertebrates of soil crusts in the Little Desert National Park and surrounds.
 Victorian Naturalist 123, 195–203.

 Kellar, K., Short, M. and Milne, J. (2006).
 Epiphytes on Nothofagus cunninghamii and Eucalyptus regnans in a Victorian cool temperate rainforest.Victorian Naturalist 123, 222–229.